fengcenhq/sliprail-extension-template/README.md

 **Note:** If Sliprail is not installed on your computer, the button will not work.
 Please download and install Sliprail from the [official website](https://sliprail.fengcen.io) first.

-## Features
+## Included Shortcut Examples

-- Reference manifest.json configuration for Sliprail extensions
-- Basic structure for extension development
+- **Alert**: Shows a simple alert.
+- **Notification**: Shows a notification with title and message.
+- **Get Parameter**: Displays the provided shortcut parameter.
+- **Window**: Opens a window and communicates via channel.
+- **Singleton Window**: Reuses the first window if it exists; otherwise creates one.

 ## Getting Started

-1. Clone this repository to see the manifest.json structure
+1. Clone this repository
+2. Run `npm install`
+3. Develop using `main.mjs` and `index.html` as references
-2. Follow the [Sliprail extension documentation](https://sliprail.fengcen.io/blog/how-to-create-sliprail-extension) to customize
+4. Follow the [Sliprail extension documentation](https://sliprail.fengcen.io/blog/how-to-create-sliprail-extension) to customize

 ## API Docs